benmaaziz/benmaaziz/README.md

 - 👋 Hi, I’m @benmaaziz
-- 👀 I’m interested in programming in general ...
-I didn't find my desired domain yet :D
+- 👀 I’m teaching myself web development, I'm following `The Odin Project` course.
-- 🌱 I’m currently learning C programming
+- 🌱 I’m currently at the foundation course, learning the basis of HTML, CSS and JavaScript.
 - 📫 How to reach me : fb.com/benmaaziz20

 <!---